SweetPotatoImprov/StatTools/AMMI/README.md

 rep      : Replications or blocks.
 A RCBD is assumed. data     : Data frame containing the data. int.mean : GxE means matrix.
-Genotypes in rows, environments in columns. numrep   : Number of replications. rdf      : Residual degrees of freedom. rms      : Residual mean square. f        : Scaling factor, defaults to 0.5.
+Genotypes in rows, environments in columns. rep.num  : Number of replications. rdf      : Residual degrees of freedom. rms      : Residual mean square. f        : Scaling factor, defaults to 0.5.